History

 1940

-The world marches to war, and the U.S. Government awards T. A. Loving contracts to build major military installations across the Southeast, including Fort Bragg, the Marine Corps Air Station at Cherry Point and Camp Lejeune.
+The world marches to war, and the U.S. Government awards T. A. Loving contracts to build major military installations across the Southeast, including Fort Bragg (now called Fort Liberty), the Marine Corps Air Station at Cherry Point and Camp Lejeune.

 1942